 Newer drivers are also best opting for a slower car – the decrease in power brings a decrease in risk.
 So, for parents buying their children their first car, this’ll help reassure them there won’t be any speeding tickets through the post.

 Here’s a list of what we think are the best slow cars on offer.
 They might not be the swiftest of vehicles, but that doesn’t mean they aren’t practical, safe or stylish.
-Remember to use our car configurator to get the best deals from the best UK dealers.
+Remember to use our car configurator to get great deals from the best UK dealers.

 With a 1.2-litre petrol engine fitted, the Fiat Panda isn’t what you’d call fast – 0-62mph takes 14.2 seconds and its top speed is 102mph.
-This doesn’t detract its cute looks and funky interior.
+This doesn’t detract from the Panda’s funky interior and cute looks.
 It’s practical too – its height means four adults can be seated comfortably.
-Costing less than £10,000, it’s great value as well.
+Costing less than £10,000, the Panda is great value as well.